the-neuro-catalyst/siae-standard/diagrams/shutdown_your_fear.md

 > [!IMPORTANT]
 >
 > Don't let anyone trick you into hurting yourself.
 You don't have to read it, just see it.
 Then look up, blur your focus, and say out loud, "I don't care whether I can do it or not, I just do it."
-Repeat it to yourself at least 3 times."
+Repeat it to yourself at least 3 times.

 ```mermaid